mariacaetano01/readme/README.md

-- 👋 Hi, I’m @mariacaetano
+- 👋 Hi, I’m Maria Caetano
-- 👀 I’m new here and I wanna be a systems developer
+- 👀 I’m new here and I wanna be a systems developer but (maybe) I can change my mind during my college
 - 🌱 I’m currently learning Python
 - 📫 You can send me letters by nanda2001caetano@gmail.com